Lmoq/Meme/README.md

 ## Usage
 - Clone this repo
 - Run the main.pyw
-- The fullscreen videos' resolutions are currently at 1366x768.

-This will only work on top of non fullscreen apps.
 Memes will start displaying at 3 to 4 seconds.
 You can adjust it when initializing the class.
 ```
 app = Meme(
     meme_start = (3, 4),
     inc_time = (30, 2400),
     hidden = True)
 ```
+## Note
+- This will only work on top of non fullscreen apps.
+- The fullscreen videos are only available in 1366x768, and the label offsets are based on this resolution.
-- You can switch so memelite branch for slow network, or if you just want to test it out.
+- You can switch to memelite branch for slow network, or if you just want to test it out.
 ---
 ## Customization
-If you want to add more videos, edit a green screen video to a black background.
-I used davinci resolve and did a basic green screen edit, that's why videos seems poorly edited and doesnt sync with audio.
-Just modify the dictionary inside main.pyw, adjust the offset if the frames displayed are in wrong coordinates.
+- If you want to add more videos, edit a green screen video to a black background with the audio file separated.
+- I used davinci resolve and did a basic green screen edit, that's why videos seems poorly edited and doesnt sync with audio.
+- Then modify the dictionary inside main.pyw and adjust the offset if the frames displayed are in wrong coordinates.
 ```
 # self.vid_dic = {keyname, (vid_path, audio_path), labeloffx, labeloffy}
 self.vid_dict = {